If you’re looking to stay home while earning money, get the inside scoop on these 5 home business ideas for moms!

 Have you ever thought that?
 I bet you have; I know that I did this quite a few times a month! (whoopsie daisy!)

 That thought was immediately followed up with, “Wouldn’t it be great to work from home!
 I wouldn’t ever have to rush out the door in the morning!
 I wouldn’t ever have to listen to Elise from Accounting talk about her pet parrot ever again, or have my lunch stolen from the breakroom fridge!”

 Working from home is fantastic in most regards, yet it does have a few downsides.
 “Did I brush my teeth yet today?”
 It’s a give & take situation just like any other.
 But don’t just take my word for it.

 Here’s a glimpse behind the curtain, so to speak, on 5 lucrative home business ideas for moms!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 As a work from home mom to a 4yr old and a 1.5 year old, each day looks a little different, but we try to keep it as routine as possible.
 The routine helps to ensure that if for some reason, I am managing the kiddos on my own, it is not a free-for-all.

-I run a virtual design assistant agency in Oregon, that supports interior designers by performing administrative tasks and design-related tasks.
+I run a home based business as a virtual design assistant agency in Oregon, that supports interior designers by performing administrative tasks and design-related tasks.
 I try to keep my hours to 30 hours a week, but since we are in a growth period, this often is not the case.

 I have three virtual assistants that work with me to help manage my time and the workload coming in.
 One assistant manages and organizes all emails coming into my two email boxes.
 One works hand in hand with me to do CAD drawings, renders, and other design-related tasks.
 Another helps me to manage any administrative tasks such as research, presentations, and document creation.